Unbinilium/Guides/presentation/intro-to-asynchronous-and-multithreaded-programming/slides_en.md

 title: The launch policy
 ---

-让我们了解一下 `std::launch` 策略（Policy），它是 2 个比特掩码值（Bitmask），每个比特控制异步执行的方式（Execution Methods）。
+Let's understand the `std::launch` policy,it has 2 bitmask value, where individual bits control the allowed methods of execution.

 | Bitmask                   | Description             |